DomeDAO/dome-contracts/README.md

 Keep in mind that when you run `npx hardhat test`, all contracts will be automatically compiled if they've changed.

-Don't forget to update [environment variables](#environment-variables) before testing, all tests are done on the polygon mainnet fork, so the `POLYGON_RPC_URL` shoul be set.
+Don't forget to update [environment variables](#environment-variables) before testing, all tests are done on the polygon mainnet fork, so the `POLYGON_RPC_URL` should be set.
 ## Deployment

 This section outlines the steps to deploy the `Dome` and `DomeProtocol` contracts.
 Before deploying, make sure to set the required environment variables and constructor parameters.